 Steering.
-Independent wheel clutches makes steering very easy.
+Independent wheel clutches make steering very easy.
 De-clutching one wheel, and using reverse gear allows the motoculteur to be turned in its own width without undue effort.

 Wheels.
-3 options; Pneumatic Tyre wheels 750 x 18 front, metal paddle wheels and spud/rounded spikes metal wheels. (special smaller Marachère metal wheels of 50cms could be additionally ordered for the adaption rotivator).
-Blockage independent for each wheel.
-Wheel width is regular-able between in 9 stages between 0.53m and 1.15m.
+3 options; Pneumatic Tyre wheels 750 x 18 front, metal paddle wheels and spud/rounded spikes metal wheels. (special smaller Marachère metal wheels of 50cms could be additionally ordered for the adaption rotavator).
+Blockage is independent for each wheel.
+Wheel width is regular-able in 9 stages between 0.53m and 1.15m.
 These widths are obtained by altering the wheels into different positions.

 Fuel consumption.
-1 1/2 to 2 liters of fuel per hour dependent upon working conditions. the tank holds approx. 9 liters.
+1 1/2 to 2 litres of fuel per hour dependent upon working conditions. the tank holds approx. 9 litres.

 Read more about the Energic factory history here.